pyOpenSci/lessons/clean-modular-code/python-expressive-code.md

 Directory and files names should be kept as short and concise as possible, while also clearly indicating what is contained within the directory or file.

-### Best Practices Variable Names In Python
+### Best practices for Python variable names

 For variables, we suggest that you use `lowercase` for short variable names and `lower_case_with_underscores` for longer and more descriptive variable names.
-Variable names should be kept as short and concise as possible, while also clearly indicating the kind of data or information contained in the variable.
+Variable names should be kept as short and concise as possible while also clearly indicating the kind of data or information contained in the variable.

 Examples include: